NubletZ/sp109b/Notes/Week7/README.md

 The code above is written using POSIX.
 The function such as open(), close(), fscync() are part from `unistd.h` library which belongs to POSIX.
 This way you only can compile this program in Unix, Linux, and other derivative OS, you won't be able to compile this in Windows neither in MacOS.

 ## Write C Program for Linux and Windows
 To make a program can run in both Linux and Windows, then you can try to use `ifdef`, `ifndef`, `endif`.
 This several commands will come in handy to convert some of your program function and the library that you used in a specific condition.
-I take an example from the code above and modify it a little bit, so that we can run it in Windows.
+I take an example from [ccc109/sp](https://gitlab.com/ccc109/sp/-/blob/master/08-posix/01-basic/fileWinLinux.c) and modify it a little bit, so that we can run it in Windows.

 ```
 //fileWinLinux.c